JefGrailet/SAGE/Python/INSIGHT/README.md

   assess the potential presence of Layer-2 equipment.
 This mode involves using the (final) alias resolution data captured by `SAGE`.
 It is still work in progress, as the alias resolution data should ideally be post-processed to infer routers more accurately.

+* **November 28, 2021:** terminology change: double bipartite graphs are now called tripartite graphs.
+This change has been applied to both the source files of `INSIGHT` and the names of the files produced by the `Trip` mode (formerly `DoubleBip`) which are located within the `Results/` sub-folder.

 ## Contact